RTIInternational/biocloud_docker_tools/s3_presigned_url_generator/v1/README.md

 ## Limitations
-When using AWS presigned URLs, there is a limitation of 5GB for file uploads.
+When using AWS presigned URLs, there is a limitation of 5GB for file uploads ([reference](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html)).
 If your file size exceeds this limit, you will need to consider alternative methods or break down the file into smaller parts to accommodate the restriction.